kenwalger/root-beer-reviews/README.md

 - View detailed root beer pages with all reviews
 - See radar charts visualizing sensory dimensions
 - Read individual reviews with full tasting notes
+- **Install as PWA**: Add to home screen on mobile or install on desktop for app-like experience

 ## Data Model